RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: User Study Method

 \subsubsection{Data Analysis}

 We analyzed three sources of data: survey ratings, prompt logs, and interview transcripts.
-Together, these provided complementary perspectives on participants’ experiences and interaction strategies.
+Together, these provided complementary perspectives on participants’ experiences and interaction strategies. {The research team is mixed-ability, with one BLV, one DHH, and three able-bodied researchers.
+We acknowledge that these backgrounds shape our interpretation.}

-\paragraph{Survey Data.} We computed descriptive statistics (means, standard deviations) for ratings of category usefulness (\cref{ssec:A11YModCategories}), system intuitiveness, user confidence, and SUS scores~\cite{brooke_sus_1996} to assess perceived usability.
+\paragraph{Survey Data.} {The survey was designed to address RQ1, evaluating \system{}'s support for BLV users in 3D scenes.
+It included an SUS questionnaire~\cite{brooke_sus_1996} to evaluate system usability, and 5-point Likert scale questions about: usefulness of categories (\cref{ssec:A11YModCategories}), user confidence in accessibility improvement, and intuitiveness of the system.} We computed descriptive statistics (means, standard deviations) to summarize the data.

-\paragraph{Prompt Logs.} Prompts and system responses from Scenes 2 and 3 were recorded, yielding 336 valid prompts (181 from Scene 2 and 155 from Scene 3), after excluding the tutorial scene and erroneous inputs.
-Each prompt was independently coded by multiple researchers along three dimensions, with disagreements resolved through discussion: \begin{enumerate} \item \emph{Correctness:} whether the system response successfully achieved the request (success), correctly identified the request as out-of-scope, misaligned with user intent (intent error), or failed against ground truth (technical error). \item \emph{Command category:} the type of modification or query.
+\paragraph{Prompt Logs.} Prompts and system responses from Scenes 2 and 3 were recorded, yielding 336 valid prompts (181 from Scene 2 and 155 from Scene 3), after excluding the tutorial scene and erroneous inputs. {We collected response time from recordings, measuring from the frame of user input submission to the frame when the LLM finished loading and reply appeared.} Each prompt was independently coded by multiple researchers along three dimensions, with disagreements resolved through discussion: \begin{enumerate} \item \emph{Correctness:} whether the system response successfully achieved the request (success), correctly identified the request as out-of-scope, misaligned with user intent (intent error), or failed against ground truth (technical error). \item \emph{Command category:} the type of modification or query.
 Six predefined categories guided the study design, while analysis revealed four emergent categories, producing ten in total.
 Nine prompts were coded as “Other,” and eight combined multiple categories.
-We also calculated correctness rates per category. \item \emph{User goal:} the underlying intent behind the prompt (e.g., creative modification, verification).
+We also calculated correctness rates per category. \item \emph{User goal:} the underlying intent behind the prompt (\eg{}creative modification, verification).
 Through iterative coding, we developed three code groups encompassing eight codes.
 Prompts could receive multiple goal codes to capture complex intentions. \end{enumerate}